Shan Bullock

 Shan Fadh Bullock (John William, 17 May 1865 – 27 February 1935) was an Irish writer.
 He was born at Inisherk in Fermanagh and died in Surrey.
-He attended Farra School in County Westmeath, he failed the Dublin University entrance exams and moved to London.
-He served on secretariat of Irish Home Rule Convention.
+He attended Farra School in County Westmeath, he failed the Trinity College Dublin entrance exams and moved to London.
+He served on the secretariat of the Irish Home Rule Convention.

-Bullock's works include 14 novels set in Ulster and he was admired by J.M.
-Barrie and Thomas Hardy.
+Bullock's works include 14 novels set in Ulster and he was admired by J. M. Barrie and Thomas Hardy.

+Bullock played for the Authors Cricket Club.